Coding1610/React/README.md

 <br>
 Detailed Notes : Covering key concepts, features, and best practices in React.
 <br>
 Code Examples : Practical examples to demonstrate how to apply the concepts in real-world scenarios.
+Using HTML , JavaScript , Tailwind CSS & Obvious React.
 <br>
 Topics Covered
 <br>